Skip to main content

 cd /path/to/kratix

-./scripts/install-gitops --context $PLATFORM --bucket-path platform
+./scripts/install-gitops --context $PLATFORM --path platform-cluster

 Install a Compound Promise